History of Bolivia (1964–1982): Gueiler interim presidency, 1980 election, and military juntas

-Lidia Gueiler Tejada was appointed as a new interim president on November 16, 1979.
-Gueiler was head of the Chamber of Deputies and a veteran Revolutionary Nationalist Movement politician, and became the first female leader of Bolivia.
+Lidia Gueiler Tejada was appointed interim president on November 16, 1979.
+Gueiler was head of the Chamber of Deputies and a veteran Revolutionary Nationalist Movement politician and became the first female leader of Bolivia.
 The following June, Gueiler presided over the 1980 Bolivian general election, the third in three years.
 The parties of the left gained a clear majority of the vote.
-Although no presidential candidate secured a majority of the popular vote, former president Hernán Siles Zuazo and his Democratic and Popular Unity (Unidad Democrática y Popular, UDP) coalition alone got 38% of the votes; Siles was thus favoured to win the presidency by congressional ballot on August 6, 1980.
+Although no presidential candidate secured a majority of the popular vote, former president Hernán Siles Zuazo and his Democratic and Popular Unity (Unidad Democrática y Popular, UDP) coalition alone got 38% of the votes; Siles was thus favored to win the presidency by congressional ballot on August 6, 1980.

 The congressional ballot process was disrupted on July 17, 1980, by the violent military coup of General Luis García Meza, cousin of the deposed president Gueiler, who fled the country.
-Reportedly financed by cocaine traffickers and supported by European mercenaries recruited by Klaus Barbie, former Gestapo chief in Lyon, the coup began the rule of the first Junta of Commanders of the Armed Forces, one of the darkest periods in Bolivian history.
-Arbitrary arrest by paramilitary units, torture, and disappearances—with the assistance of Argentine advisers—destroyed the opposition.
+Reportedly financed by cocaine traffickers and supported by European mercenaries recruited by Klaus Barbie, former Gestapo chief in Lyon, and Stefano Delle Chiaie, Italian neo-fascist, the coup began the rule of the first Junta of Commanders of the Armed Forces, one of the darkest periods in Bolivian history.
+Arbitrary arrest by paramilitary units, torture, and disappearances, with the assistance of Argentine advisers, destroyed the opposition.
 Government involvement in cocaine trafficking resulted in international isolation for Bolivia.
 Cocaine exports reportedly totaled US$850 million in the 1980–81 period of the García Meza regime, twice the value of official government exports.
-The "coca dollars" were used to buy the silence or active support of military officers.
+The "coca dollars" were used to buy military officers' silence or active support.
 But García Meza, who failed to gain support in the military, faced repeated coup attempts and was pressured to resign on August 4, 1981.

 The ruthlessness, extreme corruption, and international isolation of the García Meza government completely demoralized and discredited the military; many officers wanted to return to democracy.
 However, the second Junta of Commanders of the Armed forces (led by General Celso Torrelio Villa) was reluctant to call for elections.

 Vildoso reconvenes the 1980 congress

-In July 1982, after yet another attempt by the García Meza clique to return to power, a third Junta of Commanders of the Armed Forces appointed General Guido Vildoso Calderón as de facto president, and entrusted him to return the country to democratic rule.
+In July 1982, after yet another attempt by the García Meza clique to return to power, a third Junta of Commanders of the Armed Forces appointed General Guido Vildoso Calderón as de facto president and entrusted him with returning the country to democratic rule.

 Rather than calling a new election, Vildoso decided to reconvene the 1980 Congress and respect the results of that year's presidential contest.
 When Congress reconvened on September 23, 1982, one of its first acts was to reconfirm the 1980 election results, which showed former president Hernán Siles well ahead, though short of a majority.
-In October Congress overwhelmingly elected Siles, who assumed the presidency on October 10, 1982.
+In October, Congress overwhelmingly elected Siles, who assumed the presidency on October 10, 1982.